Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Available for: Web, Windows, Mac, Linux, Android, and iOS

-Pricing: Free plan available; Paid plans start at $7 per user per month
+Pricing: Free plan available; paid plans start at $7 per user per month

 Mattermost is an open-source collaboration platform that supports: